nechar/Angular-Laravel/readme.md

  * Backend developer and frontend can work completely isolated from each other.
  * Works with any angular theme from themeforest.

+####After you watch the video mentioned above, please the follow the following steps to setup the project in your machine.

 ### Setup Angular Project:

-After you watch the video, please the following guidelines to setup the project in your machine.

 Clone this project
 ```sh